damianobaldan/riverconn/README.md

 # riverconn
-git repository for R package riverconn
+Git repository for R package riverconn
+Package documentation is available in the vignete and here: https://damianobaldan.github.io/riverconn_tutorial/

 # Installation
 devtools::install_github("damianobaldan/riverconn", build_vignettes = TRUE)

 # Changelog
+0.3.3 to 0.3.4
+* vignette updated and link to online guide included in the documentation

 0.3.2 to 0.3.3
 * term dam replaced with barrier through all the documentation and vignette